ouspg/CompSec/Lab3_ChipWhisperer/README.md

 **TIPS & TRICKS**

 Notice that quality of your “difference plot” is highly dependent of your reference sample.
 Do not choose it hastily.

+Pay attention to the number of close-to-zero spikes in difference plot.
+Think how many of those spikes are needed to calculate 16-bit key.

 # Task 3
 ## Glitching